 Here are our top tips on creating website content that resonates with your audience (and also drives them to action).

 Great copy speaks directly to its reader.
-In order to engage your audience and resonate with them, you have to keep them top-of-mind as you write.
+To engage and resonate with your audience, you have to keep them top-of-mind as you write.

 Some important things to understand about your audience are: